-For fall 2022, UCLA admitted 9% of 149,000+ freshman applicants.
-Freshman applications increased once again at UCLA from 139,000 for fall 2021 to this year's record total.
-We were able to utilize the waitlist, once again, to finalize our freshman class.
-Yield among admitted students, both in and outside of California, continued to increase in fall 2022 reflecting the growing demand for an undergraduate education at UCLA.
+For fall 2023, UCLA admitted 9% of 145,910 freshman applicants.
+We utilized the waitlist once again to finalize our freshman class.
+Yield among admitted students in California, continued to increase in fall 2023 reflecting the growing demand for an undergraduate education at UCLA.

-The increasing volume and quality of applicants at UCLA has continued to place pressure on our holistic review process, including our commitment to review every application twice.
-The removal of SAT/ACT has led to not only increases in volume of freshman applications but has also led to increases in the diversity of our applicant pool.
+The volume and quality of applicants at UCLA has continued to place pressure on our holistic review process, including our commitment to review every application twice.
+The removal of SAT/ACT scores has led to not only increases in volume of freshman applications but has also led to increases in the diversity of our applicant pool.
 We continue to be concerned with the declining admit rates for all candidates, but especially for our California residents.
-As volume, quality, and yield continue to increase, admit rates will continue to decline.
-Undergraduate Admission will continue to work closely with CUARS to address these challenges within the principles of Holistic Review.
+As volume, quality, and yield increase, admit rates will further decline.
+Undergraduate Admission will continue to work closely with CUARS to address these challenges within the principles of holistic review.